xieweiAlex/English_Learning/words/2017/words-Aug.md

 His throat was **slit**.
 I think the technical term is "shock and awe"
 Served with **distinction** from 1996 to 2001.
-Since then, you've worked with a number of **mercenary** oranizations.
+Since then, you've worked with a number of **mercenary** organizations.
 And we can **dispense** with the **formalities**.
 I'd like to present a **counterproposal**.
 She is a **pawn**, nothing more.